Real estate broker HelloOffice expands to Los Angeles after closing on $6.5 million – TechCrunch

 “We believe LA is at an inflection point, with the biggest technology and entertainment companies in the world choosing to make LA a key hub or headquarters,” says Bedecarre.
 “At the same time there is a startup renaissance occurring here, building the foundation for decades of growth and opportunity.”

-Fueling the company’s growth is the $6.5 million the company has raised from a slew of top tier venture funds.
-Investors in the company include Initialized Capital, Founders Fund, Founder Collective, Peak State Ventures, SV Angel, Liquid 2 Ventures, SaaStr, and The House Fund.
+Fueling the company’s growth is the $6.5 million the company has raised from a slew of top-tier venture funds.
+Investors in the company include Initialized Capital, Founders Fund, Founder Collective, Peak State Ventures, SV Angel, Liquid 2 Ventures, SaaStr and The House Fund.

 The investment is another example of investors looking to niche verticals within the broad business-to-business software category that can benefit from lightweight, flexible software offerings tailored to the specific needs of industries.